 - Help the class look up the word “lie” in a dictionary and a thesaurus.
 Write down and discuss your findings.

 - Discuss situations where lying is a temptation.

-- Role play today’s story.
+- Role-play today’s story.

 - Have the children draw a cartoon strip depicting the story.

 - To set the scene for the story use fake money and game pieces to “buy and sell property”.
 The hotels and houses from Monopoly work well.
 As you make the transactions talk about how Joseph sold his property and gave the money to the apostles to share with the church.
-Then act out the transaction where Ananias and Sapphira hid some of their proceeds and only gave part to the apostles and lied about it.
+Then act out the transaction where Ananias and Sapphira hid some of their proceeds and only gave the part to the apostles and lied about it.
 Because the children actually turn the “property” over and count out the money the children understand the lie more clearly.